flutter/website/src/cookbook/navigation/set-up-universal-links.md

 is exclusive to Apple devices.

-Setting up universal links requires you to own a web domain.
-If you don’t own a web domain and still want to test the universal link, consider using [Firebase Hosting][] or [GitHub Pages][] as a temporary solution.
+Setting up universal links requires one to own a web domain.
+Otherwise, consider using [Firebase Hosting][] or [GitHub Pages][] as a temporary solution.

 ## 1. Customize a Flutter application